sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

     This is a simple server, which will return a **Hello World!** message when requested.

 7. Deploy the application on Cloud Foundry.
-To do that, in the `python-tutorial` directory, execute:
+To do that, in the `python-tutorial` directory, run:

     ```Bash/Shell
     cf push
     ```

-    > Make sure you always execute `cf push` in the directory where the `manifest.yml` file is located!
+    > Make sure you always run `cf push` in the directory where the `manifest.yml` file is located!
 In this case, that's `python-tutorial`.

 8. When the staging and deployment steps are completed, the `myapp` application should be successfully started and its details displayed in the command console.